IK Pegasi and the Double-merger Path to Type Ia Supernovae: Outlook

 \begin{contribution}

-NH and SS jointly conceived the study, conducted the investigation, and wrote the manuscript, contributing equally to the work.
-OI led the analysis of the open cluster MS$+$WD sample \citep{Ironi_2025}, while PR led the analysis of the Ba-enriched sample \citep{Rekhi_2024, Rekhi_2026}, including the comparison with GALAH presented in Appendix~\ref{app:BaAbundnace}.
-SBA and HWR contributed to the development of the underlying Ba enrichment survey presented in \citet{Rekhi_2024, Rekhi_2026}.
+N.H. and S.S. jointly conceived the study, conducted the investigation, and wrote the manuscript, contributing equally to the work.
+O.I. led the analysis of the open-cluster MS$+$WD sample \citep{Ironi_2025}, while P.R. led the analysis of the Ba-enriched sample \citep{Rekhi_2024, Rekhi_2026}, including the comparison with GALAH presented in Appendix~\ref{app:BaAbundnace}.
+S.B.A. and H.W.R. contributed to the development of the underlying Ba enrichment survey presented in \citet{Rekhi_2024, Rekhi_2026}.
 All authors participated in scientific discussions and provided feedback on the manuscript.

 \end{contribution}

 \facilities{Gaia}

 \software{astropy \citep{Astropy_2013, Astropy_2018}, matplotlib \citep{Hunter_2007}, numpy \citep{Numpy_2006, Numpy_2011}, pysme \citep{Wehrhahn_2023}, scipy \citep{Virtanen_2020}, topcat \citep{Taylor_2005}}